wonsunahn/CS1622_Fall2024/projects/1/README.md

 in bold are keywords.
 The strings in italics indicate a pattern that is given by the following:

-* _identifier_: An alphabet character followed by one or more alpha-numeric characters.
+* _identifier_: An alphabet character followed by zero or more alpha-numeric characters.

 * _integerconstant_: A sequence of one or more digits between 0-9.